 Originally I had pictured drilling a hole in the actual acorn but it was too wet and a little gummy (it is a food after all!) and so our plan changed to just the caps.
 We spent quite a bit of time getting the caps off but we persevered and had our rewards.
 You could save yourself the time and JUST collect the caps.
 The girls even helped me drill the holes and LOVED having such an important role to play.
 I would hold the cap VERY carefully and steady the drill and they got to press the button to turn it on.
 Very satisfying.

 Then I took some time, knotted one end and wrapped a little tape around the other end.
 The tape helps keep it all together and gives them the perfect end to thread with.
+You can also use shoelaces for threading DIY, they are perfect for little hands!
 Make sure you are using a bigger drill bit for the string to fit through easily.
 Then they threaded away, making little necklaces for all of us to wear and it just felt like the perfect fall family activity.